"A mostly wet 1996 Targa Tasmania in a quick BMW M3R"

 Simon Brown

-Some things from that Targa that immediately flash up - entering
+Some things from that Targa that immediately flash up - entering a control - in the wet - backwards!

 Breaking down with the driveshaft bolts failure at traffic lights in Kingston on a transport just out of Hobart.
-Then when letting the service crew know where we were and then stating they were still in Hobart - my immediate reply- "oh you are only 12 kms away" with some local knowledge as I was standing next to a signpost that said, "Hobart 12".
+Then, when letting the service crew know where we were and then stating they were still in Hobart - my immediate reply- "oh you are only 12 kms away" with some local knowledge as I was standing next to a signpost that said, "Hobart 12".

-in Hobart organising the replacement parts that were airfreighted in weren’t
+Then a long lunch in Hobart organising the replacement parts that were airfreighted in, weren’t they?

-groove tyres over the phone with Russell Stuckey
+Learning how to groove tyres over the phone with Russell Stuckey

-locals in the bar who had never got over the hill to Hobart too much inbreeding
+And still a highlight, the night in the Queenstown hotel on the quick survey weekend.
+The locals in the bar who had never got over the hill to Hobart too much inbreeding in that town!

 Pat Barber

-spin in the wet we found that the ABS worked 140k in reverse.
+After another spin in the wet we found that the ABS worked 140k in reverse.

 Simon Brown